Javonet/javonet-docs/v1/arrays-and-collections/working-with-arrays.md

 Javonet framework, users gain ability to easily and effectively work with data structures originating from the other platform.

-## Working with Arrays

-During the array part of this tutorial, I'll be working with the following pseudo-service class, which main purpose is to produce and consume various array-typed objects.
+I'll be working with the following pseudo-service class, which main purpose is to produce and consume various array-typed objects.

 :::code
 :called_source: v1/snippets/`{called_technology}`/ArrayService.`{called_ext}`